jbuehl/homealone/docs/README.model.md

 ### Object model
+Physical devices are represented by members of an model that is defined within an application.
 The object model is defined by the following core classes:

 ```mermaid
 classDiagram